tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 ### PSK Identity encoding and comparison

 Section 5.1 of {{?RFC4279}} mandates that the PSK identity should be first converted to a character string and then encoded to octets using UTF-8.
 This was done to avoid interoperability problems (especially when the identity is configured by human users).
-On the other hand, {{RFC7925}} advises  implementations against assuming any structured format for PSK identities and recommends byte-by-byte comparison for any operations.
-TLS version 1.3 {{RFC8446}} follows the same practice of specifying the psk identity as a sequence of opaque bytes (shown as opaque identity<1..2^16-1>).
+On the other hand, {{?RFC7925}} advises  implementations against assuming any structured format for PSK identities and recommends byte-by-byte comparison for any operations.
+TLS version 1.3 {{!RFC8446}} follows the same practice of specifying the psk identity as a sequence of opaque bytes (shown as opaque identity<1..2^16-1>).

-Other assumptions unique to different stacks are listed below.
+{{!RFC8446}} does not place strict requirements on the format of PSK identities.
+We do however note that the format of PSK identities can vary depending on the deployment:

-- gnuTLS treats psk identities as usernames.
+- The PSK identity MAY be a user configured string when used in protocols like Extensible Authentication Protocol (EAP) {{?RFC3748}}. gnuTLS for example treats PSK identities as usernames.
+- PSK identities MAY have a domain name suffix for roaming and federation.
+- The maximum length of a PSK identity is 65535 bytes.
+However, there are no restrictions on the minimum length.
+Nonetheless, deployments should take care that the length is sufficient to avoid obvious collisions. {{identity-collision}} discusses some implication of collisions between external and resumption PSKs.

+#### PSK Identity collisions {#identity-collision}

 # IANA Considerations {#IANA}